Old World Arboreal Tarantula

 - This is a fast growing tarantula.

-- This is a very fast moving spider.
+- This is a secretive, but is a very fast moving spider.

-- This spider is consider as a defensive tarantula, and will bite if provoked.
+- It is very defensive also and will bite if provoked.

 Please see our Store policies: Returns and Exchange policies